-All of your books – hundreds and thousands – are nicely “stacked” in one (tiny and slim) place, which you can carry with you and read anywhere and anytime.
+All of your books—hundreds and thousands of them—are nicely “stacked” in one tiny and slim place, which you can carry with you and read anywhere and anytime.

 2. eBooks Save Shelving Space

 Throughout your career, you’ll move several times.

 You take your books with you because they’ve become your treasure.
-Do relocation a few times.
-You soon feel the burden of books you’ve accumulated over the years.
+Relocate a few times.
+You soon feel the burden of the books you’ve accumulated over the years.

-You’ll have to deal with them one time or another: I gave away most books in the end.
+You’ll have to deal with them one way or another.
+I gave away most of the books in the end.

-With eBooks, no more packing and unpacking.
-No more shelf space.
-No more worrying about a small space to keep all your books.
+With eBooks, there is no more packing and unpacking.
+No more shelf space, and no more worrying about a small space to keep all your books.

 3. eBooks are Bedroom Friendly

-My bedroom is the comfiest place to read, so it’s natural to read every night.
+My bedroom is the cosiest place to read, so it’s natural to read every night.

 And I love not having to hold a thick book with both hands or keep my bedside lamp on.

 eBooks make reading more comfortable and relaxing than physical books.

 If you stumble upon a unique author you really like, it’s easy to read one eBook after another without moving much.

 You download the next eBook in seconds and start reading it right away.

-A traditional trip down to the bookstore, queue in the line or, if ordered online, the waiting time till it’s delivered, all this would’ve slowed down reading.
+A traditional trip down to the bookstore, waiting in line, or, if ordered online, the wait time till it’s delivered, all this would’ve slowed down reading.

 eBooks make you read more and faster.

 5. eBooks Offer Fresh Perspective

 Every new experience is a chance to peek at the inner workings of our minds.

-The moment the transition to eBook is complete, you learn yet again how irrational your perspective can be.
+The moment the transition to an eBook is complete, you learn yet again how irrational your perspective can be.

-Physical books have no real benefits over eBooks other than we may love the smell of them and the sentiment we associate with them, which dies quickly after the transition.
+Physical books have no real benefits over eBooks other than that we may love the smell of them and the sentiment we associate with them, which dies quickly after the transition.

-Our preference for physical books isn’t out of practicality and functionality: it’s an old habit.
+Our preference for physical books isn’t out of practicality or functionality; it’s an old habit.